peterkovgan/position-data-generator/README.md

 This Generator uses actor pattern

-to generate UE location trajectories
+to generate UE location trajectories (for 3gpp, 5G projects)

 with certain variations from day to day